-Apply a little yellow mustard and about a teaspoon of rub per tenderloin.
+Apply a little yellow mustard and about a teaspoon of Jeff's original rub (purchase recipes here) per tenderloin.
 Rub it all in together to create a nice paste on the outside of the meat.

 This is optional but I do highly recommend it as it affects the finished product in a big way.

-You will notice that the tenderloins are sort of oblong and flat on the top and bottom.. we want them to be round so that they will cook more evenly and make better looking slices on the plate.
+You will notice in the pictures above that the tenderloins are sort of oblong and flat on the top and bottom.. we want them to be round so that they will cook more evenly and make better looking slices on the plate.

 This is easy to do using butchers twine about every 2 inches along the meat.

-Lay the pork tenderloins on a smoking plank but you can also use a Bradley rack or you can place them directly on the smoker grate if you want to.
+I like to lay the pork tenderloins on a smoking plank but you can also use a Bradley rack, Weber grill pan or you can place them directly on the smoker grate if you want to.

 The plank does not infuse as much smoke into the meat as it does on a grill due to the lower temperature but it does make a great presentation.